gdxgurindersingh/FampayTestAutomation/README.md

-# FamPay Test Automation Task -
+# FamPay Test Automation Task

-##Ten main sanity test cases to consider
+## Ten main sanity test cases to consider

 1. Verify that the app launches correctly, and the initial screen is displayed as expected.
 2. Verify that the login screen is displayed correctly and that the user can enter their credentials and log in to the app.